 Today is the first of September, and it’s brought with it a good drying day.
-Cobwebs and bed sheets fly in the wind as magnificent fleets of cumulus clouds billow in full sail across the blue of a fresh-washed sky.
+Cobwebs and bed sheets fly in the wind as fleets of cumulus clouds billow in full sail across the blue of a fresh-washed sky.

-I’ve been out gathering apples from the tree to join those already collected, the heavy, intoxicating smell of the fruit escaping the box as I lift the lid.
+I’ve been out gathering apples from the tree to join those already collected, the heady, intoxicating smell of the fruit escaping the box as I lift the lid.
 For the past few years our apples have largely gone to waste, so later this month we are taking them to an ‘Apple Day’ at the Woodland Skills Centre in Bodfari to use their fruit presses and have a go at making our own cider from the yield.
 This award winning site, down a country lane off the Mold-Denbigh Road, has a heritage orchard set within 10 acres of their of their 50 acre woodland, which also includes an arboretum, a vineyard, allotments, a medicinal herb garden, wildflower meadows, an apiary, polytunnels, and a tree nursery.

 Dee Ciders in Flintshire is run by father and son team, Richard and Scott Johnson.
 On his retirement back in 2010, Richard had a cherished dream of whiling away his quieter years with small-scale cider making, and planted some apple trees, choosing the varieties either by their vintage or the glorious silliness of their names (Broxwood Foxwhelp and Brown Snout, for instance).
 He planned to make himself a simple basket press and produce enough cider to see him through the year.

-Steve now grows 1000 apple trees made up of 69 different varieties, and the cider is made by pressing fruit with no concentrate, water or fruit flavours added, to give a 100% full-juice cider, which is ‘super slow fermented’ over the winter months, and is usually ready by the end of May the following year.
+Steve now grows over one thousand apple trees made up of 69 different varieties, and the cider is made by pressing fruit with no concentrate, water or fruit flavours added, to give a 100% full-juice cider, which is ‘super slow fermented’ over the winter months, and is usually ready by the end of May the following year.
 There are three award-winning ciders in the Rosie’s stable: Triple D, Wicked Wasp and Black Bart, together with a perry, Perfect Pear, which are available at the on-site farm shop and local hostelries, and Steve also attends local food fairs and country shows.

 In the name of further research, I took myself off to the Bluebell Inn, Halkyn, which serves both Dee Ciders and Rosie’s, to conduct a taste test and to chat to the friendly landlord, Gary Jones.
 It was a busy evening, but I managed a quick word with Gary, who took over the running of the pub a couple of years ago and has carried on the tradition of selling only ciders from Wales, which, he tells me, continue to be popular.